railsyard/railsyardcms/README.md

 Requirements:
 -------------
 * Ruby 1.9.2 or 1.8.7
-* Rails 3.0.10
+* Rails 3.0.11
 * MySQL, PostgreSQL or SQLite
-* Some gems - check config/environment.rb
+* Some gems - check Gemfile

 Installation
 ------------